 William Dempsey has served as a director of Hill-Rom since 2014.
 Mr. Dempsey previously held various executive positions with Abbott Laboratories from 1982 until 2007, including, Executive Vice President of Global Pharmaceuticals from 2006, Senior Vice President of Pharmaceutical Operations from 2003 and Senior Vice President of International Operations from 1999.
-He currently serves as a director of Landauer Inc., and Hospira, Inc. He has previously served as Chairman of the International Section of the Pharmaceutical Research and Manufacturers of America (PhRMA) and as Chairman of the Accelerating Access Initiative a cooperative public-private partnership of UNAIDS, the World Bank, and six research-based pharmaceutical companies.
+He currently serves as a director of Landauer Inc. and was on the board of Hospira, Inc. through September 2015 and Nordion, Inc. through 2014.
+He has previously served as Chairman of the International Section of the Pharmaceutical Research and Manufacturers of America (PhRMA) and as Chairman of the Accelerating Access Initiative a cooperative public-private partnership of UNAIDS, the World Bank, and six research-based pharmaceutical companies.
 He is a member of the Salvation Army Advisory Board in Chicago and the Board of Trustees for the Guadalupe Center in Immokalee Florida.

 Mr. Dempsey has extensive experience in the health care industry, including positions in management and on the boards of several companies.
 In addition, his international operations experience and his service as a senior officer at a large company makes him highly qualified to serve on the board.

-Ms. Enxing Seng has been a director of Hill-Rom since 2015.
-She most recently served as an Executive in Residence for Covidien, as well as President of Covidien’s Vascular Therapies Division from 2012 to 2014, and President of Peripheral Vascular from 2010 to 2012.
-Ms. Enxing Seng joined Covidien in 2010 through the $2.6B acquisition of ev3 Incorporated, where she was a founding member and executive officer responsible for leading ev3’s Peripheral Vascular division from 2001 to 2010.
+Ms. Enxing Seng has served as director of Hill-Rom since 2015.
+She is the former President, Peripheral Vascular of Covidien from 2012 to 2014, and Executive in Residence for Covidien in 2014.
+Prior to that, she was President, Vascular Therapies, of Covidien from 2010 to 2012.
+Ms. Enxing Seng joined Covidien in 2010 through the $2.6B acquisition of ev3 Incorporated, where she was a founding member and executive officer responsible for leading their Peripheral Vascular division from 2001 to 2010.
 Prior to that, she held positions of increasing responsibility with SCIMED, Boston Scientific, American Hospital Supply and Baxter.
-She currently serves on the boards of Sonova Holding AG, Solace Therapeutics, Spirox, Inc and was formerly on the boards of FIRE 1 Medical Incubator and CV Ingenuity.
+Ms. Enxing Seng currently serves on the boards of Sonova Holding AG, Solace Therapeutics, Spirox, Inc., and was formerly on the boards of FIRE 1 Medical Incubator and CV Ingenuity.

 Ms. Enxing Seng has broad experience as a former senior executive responsible for a world-wide business unit of a major medical device company.
 In addition, she has significant experience as a co-founder of a successful medical device start-up.
-Her operational experience at a large medical device company, combined with her broad scope experience gained from her role as a co-founder of a medical device company, provide the Board with valuable insights in a variety of marketing, sales and other areas.
+Her operational experience at a large medical device company, combined with her broad scope experience gained from her role as a co-founder of a medical device company, provide the Board with valuable insights across marketing, sales, innovation and a variety of other medical device related areas.

 James R. Giertz